The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 next concert.
 Says, among other things, "International Stop #3 Montreal Oct.
 18-19, 1986".

-Silver pole, adjustable in height, inner part is metal while outer part is chromed plastic.
+Silver-colored pole, adjustable in height, inner part is metal, outer part is chromed plastic with a plastic

-One black plastic piece to put on top of the pole to hold the doll, underarmsupport.
-Does not come with the
+2 black plastic pieces, underarm support and saddle support, to put on top of the pole one at the time, to hold the doll.

 Instructions: Hands/stand.